TechCohort14/TA300-Testing-Automation/SampleTeamContract.md

-This document describes our team social contract for this project Reference Establishing Norms
+This document describes our team social contract for this project.

 Daily process